dlywlotus/pern-jwt-login/README.md

 ﻿# pern-jwt-login

-A login page that utilises json web tokens for authorization and is built with the PERN stack.
+A login page that utilises JWT for authorization and is built with the PERN stack.